evgenyb/evgenyb.github.io/_posts/2020-05-05-use-copy-function-to-simplify-arm-templates.md

 ## Some thoughts

-How can we implement ARM template for our scenario?
-One obvious solution will be to implement 2 files, one for production and one for dev environments.
-We can use `-dev` and `-prod` suffixes to the template files.
-Let's do this.
+How can we implement ARM templates to support our requirements?
+One obvious solution will be to implement 2 ARM templates, one for production and one for dev environments.
+We can use `-dev` and `-prod` suffixes for our template files.

 ### Create template file for `dev`